getify/foi-lang/Foi-Guide.md

 // < 9, 10, 11, 12 >
 ```

-But for the *do comprehension* form, we ostensibly cannot control the final step's behavior:
+But for the *do comprehension* form, we ostensibly cannot control the final step's behavior -- it always `map(..)`s, generally for convenience instead of requiring every terminal to re-wrap:

 ```java
 List ~<< (x:: xs, y:: ys) {